vincentbernat/vincent.bernat.ch/README.md

 content, with the exception of code blocks:

 > Edit the following text, keep markdown markup, and enclode the result in a
 > code block.
-You can include light stylistic edit.
-The target is a technical
+There is no need to add comments.
+You can include very light
+> stylistic edit but avoid using prnoun-verb contractions and keep a casual
-> audience who may not be English-native speakers (CEFR B2 level).
+> tone.
+The target is a technical audience who may not be English-native
+> speakers (CEFR B2 level).